aryanch917/HeartAttackENGL105/README.md

-# Factors which Correlate with Heart Attacks in Males
+# Heart Attack Risk Factors: Analyzing Men's Health Data
 This repository contains data about heart attacks in males along with their cholesterol levels, diabetes status, smoking status, and their age.
 * This repository contains raw data about factors which correlate heart attacks
 * It includes a Python notebook with documentation about how to take the raw data and turn it into something more readable and less cluttered with uneeded information